fa-sharp/peek-for-ynab/readme.md

 - Data Privacy: The extension communicates directly with the YNAB API server (api.ynab.com) to retrieve the user's budget data.
 The Next.js API routes are solely used to retrieve OAuth tokens from YNAB (this needs to happen in a server-only context to protect the OAuth secret).
 The extension caches some data locally, in order to use YNAB's [delta requests](https://api.ynab.com/#deltas) for fast and efficient data fetching.
 This cached data is stored using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 The user's settings are either stored locally or (if the user chooses) synced to the user's browser profile using the [Storage API](https://developer.chrome.com/docs/extensions/reference/api/storage#property-sync).
 - Permissions: The extension only uses the minimum amount of [browser permissions](https://developer.chrome.com/docs/extensions/reference/permissions-list) needed to do its basic functionality ([storage](https://developer.chrome.com/docs/extensions/reference/api/storage), [identity](https://developer.chrome.com/docs/extensions/reference/api/identity), and [alarms](https://developer.chrome.com/docs/extensions/reference/api/alarms)).
 If the user chooses, they can enable other permissions (e.g. reading the [active tab](https://developer.chrome.com/docs/extensions/develop/concepts/activeTab), enabling [system notifications](https://developer.chrome.com/docs/extensions/reference/api/notifications)) in the extension settings.
 - API usage: YNAB has generously made their public API free to use, and we aim to be respectful of that privilege.
 The extension tries to stay well under their [rate limit](https://api.ynab.com/#rate-limiting), by implementing some caching and limiting background requests to every 15 minutes.
-- Dependencies: The extension is designed to be very lightweight (production zipped build <1 MB), so we avoid adding more external libraries/dependencies.
-We lean into native browser APIs as much as possible.
+- Dependencies: The extension is designed to be very lightweight (production zipped build <1 MB), so we carefully consider adding any external dependencies that will increase the extension's bundle size.
+We prioritize using native browser APIs where possible.
+When external packages are necessary, we prefer small, well-maintained libraries that perform specific tasks (e.g. React Aria's abstract components).